lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 The naming convention is "fl" followed by the function name.

 The field length function can be defined as an identityref as described in {{annexA}}.
-Therefore, the type for field length is a union between an integer giving in bits the size of the length and the identityref.
+Therefore, the type for field length is a union between an integer giving the size of the length in bits and the identityref.

 ## Convention for Field position

-Field position is a positive integer which gives the position of a field, the default value is 1, and incremented at each repetition. value 0 indicates that the position is not important and is not considered during the rule selection process.
+Field position is a positive integer which gives he occurrence times of a specific field.
+The default value is 1, and incremented at each repetition.
+Value 0 indicates that the position is not important and is not considered during the rule selection process.

 Field position is a positive integer.
-The type is an uint8.
+The type is uint8.

 ## Convention for Direction Indicator